-“It did not take long for me to discover that a life apart from Christ left me confused and empty.
-I may have chosen to ignore Christ, but Christ never forgot me.
+“It did not take long for me to discover that a life apart from Christ left me untethered and wanting more,” Elizabeth said.
+“I may have chosen to ignore Christ for a season, but Christ never forgot me.
 Thankfully, God took me from being a ‘good Christian’ to experiencing the fullness of life through Jesus.
-I am called to seek justice, love the outcasts, fed the hungry, and be in community with others…Once my faith journey was shifted from duty, I began to see opportunities to live like Christ all around me.”
+I am called to seek justice, love broadly, care for God’s creation and be in community with others.
+Once my faith journey was shifted from duty, I began to see opportunities all around me to live like Christ.”

-After her marriage, she and David talked about leaving their comfortable lives to enter mission service, but it was not a choice embraced at that time.
-“Once we started a family, I thought God had taken that calling away, but after a second child I heard the calling stronger than ever.”
+After marrying, Elizabeth and David talked about leaving their comfortable lives to enter mission service, but it was not a choice embraced at that time.
+“Once we started a family,” Elizabeth recalled, “I thought God had taken that calling away, but after a second child, I heard the calling stronger than ever.”
 Local church small-group studies removed any doubt.
-“God used those studies to set a fire in my bones for the mission field.
+“God used those studies,” she said, “to set a fire in my bones for the mission field.
 It became a calling we could no longer ignore or rationalize our way out of.”

 Elizabeth is deeply grateful to serve as a missionary through The United Methodist Church.
 “It has grown my faith and changed how I see the world,” she said.
 “I know that I can trust God to be present and care for us, no matter where we are serving.
 My Mozambican community taught